thebestecho/demo-RNAFracQuant/README.md

 # RNAFracQuant - RNA Fraction Quantification
-Quantify the distribution of mRNA from various subcellular components in different fractions after centrifugation.
+Quantify the distribution of RNAs from cellular fractions.

 ------------